D$^2$ST-Adapter: Disentangled-and-Deformable Spatio-Temporal Adapter for Few-shot Action Recognition: Method

 \subsection{End-to-End Adapter Tuning}

 The learned features by our adapter tuning framework are further used for few-shot action recognition based on the metric-based strategy.
-It first calculates the frame-wise $L_2$ distance matrix between the input query video and each class prototype derived by simply averaging the corresponding support samples.
+Following ProtoNet~\cite{protonet}, it first calculates the frame-wise $L_2$ distance matrix between the query video and each class prototype derived by averaging the corresponding support samples.
 Then the distance matrix is used to calculate the matching similarity between the query and each class for prediction.
-Formally, the similarity between query $q$ and class prototype $c$ can be expressed as:

-where $\mathbf{F}_q^i$ and $\mathbf{F}_c^j$ denote the features of the $i$-th frame in query $q$ and the $j$-th frame in class prototype $c$ while $\mathbf{M}$ is the matching metric such as OTAM~\cite{OTAM} and Bi-MHM~\cite{HyRSM}.
-The whole model can be optimized in an end-to-end manner using the cross-entropy loss.
+Formally, the similarity between query $q$ and class prototype $c$ can be expressed as: where $\mathbf{F}_q^i$ and $\mathbf{F}_c^j$ denote the features of the $i$-th frame in query $q$ and the $j$-th frame in class prototype $c$, and $\mathbf{M}$ is the matching metric such as Bi-MHM~\cite{HyRSM}.
+During training, we take the similarities for each class as logits and optimize the model in an end-to-end manner using the same cross-entropy loss as in~\cite{OTAM,TRX,HyRSM}.
+For inference, we classify the query as the support class closest to it.